 For the Soviet soldiers spearheading Operation Uranus, it was the most joyous day of the war, for it was time to exact revenge on those who desecrated the motherland.
 On 22nd November, the encirclement was completed.
 The Sixth Army and parts of the Fourth Panzer Army were trapped between the Volga and the Don rivers.
 A total of more than 290.000 Axis soldiers, including captured Russians who fought with them (called Hiwis).

 During the first months of war, when the Germans trapped Soviet Armies, they called those pockets of encircled enemies, Kessel (cauldron).
 Now they were the ones being cooked in a Kessel, short of supplies, ammunition and with an increase of dysentery and lice.
-Hitler was assured by Göring, commander-in-chief of the Luftwaffe, that the Sixth Army would be fully air-supplied.
-Needless to say, supplies delivered were ridiculously short.
-Hitler was furious over Göring, but nevertheless vowed to never renounce Stalingrad, and urged Paulus to resist, until help would come.
+Hitler was assured by Göring, commander-in-chief of the Luftwaffe, that the Sixth Army would be fully air-supplied, but needless to say, supplies delivered were ridiculously short.
+Hitler was furious over Göring, but nevertheless vowed to never renounce Stalingrad, and urged Paulus to resist until help would come.

-With the Army Group A in retreat from the Caucasus, to avoid their own encirclement, the Sixth Army begun to realize they had been left on their own.
-Some choose to believe in Hitler’s promises of rescue, but others acknowledged they were a necessary sacrifice, in order to save Erich von Manstein and his Army Group A. Meanwhile, the Red Army regained the Caucasus with Operation Little Saturn, and blocked the rescue attempt of the Forth Panzer Army, thus destroying the last hope for the 6th Army.
+With the Army Group A in retreat from the Caucasus, in order to avoid their own encirclement, the Sixth Army begun to realize they had been left on their own.
+Some choose to believe in Hitler’s promises of rescue, but others acknowledged they were a necessary sacrifice, in order to save Erich von Manstein’s Army Group A. Meanwhile, the Red Army regained the Caucasus with Operation Little Saturn, and blocked the rescue attempt of the Forth Panzer Army, thus destroying the last hope for the 6th Army.